-Let us now return to the point raised at the beginning in the introduction, that is, the possibility that baroclinic eddies can indeed produce such a response on the jet axis.
+Let us now return to the point raised at the beginning in the introduction, i.e., the possibility that baroclinic eddies can indeed produce such a response on the jet axis.
 This question is related to what kind of feedback this bifurcation of the eddy life cycle can be expected to produce on the storm track variability.
 We can then speculate about the relation of the quality of wave breaking to the variations in space and time of the storm tracks.
 The implications for storm track variability are quite direct.
-In normal years, at the entrance of the storm track intense baroclinicity produces CVCs with a slight shift of the jet equatorward.
-At the last half of the storm track, due to much weaker baroclinicity, anticyclonic wave breaking occurs (AVCs) displacing the jet poleward.
-The eddies at the entrance of the storm track develop from the baroclinicity of the subtropical jet.
-Downstream fluxing and weaker surface baroclinicity makes the upper-level waves more aloft and barotropic by the middle of the storm track.
-These waves normally break anticyclonically, enhancing the subpolar eddydriven jet.
+In normal years, at the entrance of the storm track intense baroclinicity produces CVC's with a slight shift of the jet equatorward.
+At the last half of the storm track, due to much weaker baroclinicity, anticyclonic wave breaking occurs (AVC's) displacing the jet poleward.
+The eddies at the entrance of the storm track develop from the baroclinicity of the sub-tropical jet.
+Downstream fluxing and weaker surface baroclinicity makes the upper level waves more aloft and barotropic by the middle of the storm track.
+These waves normally break anticyclonically enhancing the sub-polar eddy driven jet.
 In the warm phase of ENSO, more baroclinicity (and subtropical moisture flux) is present in the eastern Pacific Ocean.
-This enhanced baroclinicity could support more CVCs in the eastern basin, maintaining the subtropical jet farther east.
-It is clear the that these processes are of weekly timescale.
-Eddies initiate around the subtropical latitudes; if the surface baroclinicity is weak, they deflect the jet poleward due to the anticyclonic breaking producing a subpolar eddy-driven jet (Orlanski 1998).
-In periods of enhanced subtropical baroclinicity, the eddies will continue breaking cyclonically along the whole storm track causing the subtropical jet to extend farther east.
-Certainly there are other possibilities.
-For instance, the subtropical baroclinicity is very weak all over, and only very modest amounts of eddy energy are generated along the storm track; the subtropical jet will also be extended to the eastern Pacific Ocean.
-The caveat of the argument, when moderate to high eddy energies are generated, is of course, the assumption that waves always break.
-However, if waves could decay by other means, like wave-wave interaction or downstream propagation (Chang and Orlanski 1993), locally, it would weaken the feedback to the mean circulation.
-Although the baroclinic eddy life cycle should have been in the environment of the storm track rather than single-wave evolution, the general case is beyond the scope of this study.
-We are presently performing high-resolution storm track experiments to be able determine unambiguously the role of wave-mean flow interactions.
+This enhanced baroclinicity could support more CVC's in the eastern basin, maintaining the subtropical jet further east.
+It is clear the that these processes are of weekly time scale.
+Eddies initiate around the sub-tropical latitudes; if the surface baroclinicity is weak, they deflect the jet poleward due to the anticyclonic breaking producing a sub-polar eddy driven jet (Orlanski, 1998).
+In periods of enhanced sub-tropical baroclinicity, the eddies will continue breaking cyclonically along the whole storm track causing the subtropical jet to extend further east.
+Certainly there are other possibilities; for instance, the sub-tropical baroclinicity is very weak all over and only very modest amounts of eddy energy are generated along the storm track, the subtropical jet will also be extended to the eastern Pacific Ocean.
+The caveat of the argument, when moderate to high eddy energies are generated, is of course the assumption that waves always break.
+However if waves could decay by other means, like wavewave interaction or downstream propagation (Chang and Orlanski (1993)), locally it would weaken the feedback to the mean circulation.
+Although the baroclinic eddy life-cycle should have been in the environment of the storm track rather than single wave evolution, the general case is beyond the scope of this study.
+We are presently performing high resolution storm track experiments to be able determine unambiguously the role of wave-mean flow interactions.